sahithyandev/sv443-joke-api-js-wrapper/README.md

    Even if the tests are completely written, you should run `npm test` before pushing it.
 6. Pull a request.

-I recommend using **Visual Studio Code** with **ESLint** extension as the development environment.
+I recommend using **Visual Studio Code** with the extensions mentioned below as the development environment.

+- ESLint
+- Prettier
+- EditorConfig

 ## Contributing

 Pull requests are always welcome.
 Be friendly.
 And when making a pull request, make sure you didn't break anything.